Who is a first-time home buyer?

 Charitable, nonprofit & other first-time home buyer programs

-Plenty of charitable, nonprofit and third-party groups want to see homeownership thrive in their community.
-We’ll cover a few standout programs, but look into what’s available in your neck of the woods, from company benefits to local housing initiatives.
+Plenty of charitable, nonprofit and third-party groups work to see homeownership thrive in their community.
+These are just a few standout programs, so look into what’s available in your neck of the woods, from company benefits to local housing initiatives.

 Habitat for Humanity